 After testing 70+ VPNs, my team and I found the best VPNs that won't drain your phone battery quickly under most circumstances.
 We also provide some actionable tips that can help preserve battery power for longer while using a VPN.

 My favorite VPN that’s battery-friendly is ExpressVPN.
 Its lightweight proprietary protocol makes it ideal for mobile devices as it boosts speeds and uses less battery.
 Plus, its security features make it ideal for safely accessing your favorite streaming accounts anywhere.
 Thanks to its 30-day money-back guarantee, you can try all ExpressVPN features risk-free.
 If you're not 100% happy with it, you can request a refund.
+Editor's Note: Transparency is one of our core values at vpnMentor, so you should know we are in the same ownership group as ExpressVPN.
+However, this does not affect our review process.

 Try ExpressVPN for Your Phone Today